Some of the numbers presented in this website may not be the most recent available

 Senegal largely comprises rolling sandy plains of the western Sahel which rise to foothills in the southeast where the highest point in the country is at 584m.
 The northern border is the Senegal River.
 Dakar lies on the Cap-Vert peninsula, the westernmost point of continental Africa.

-Minor oil production began from the Diam Niado field in onshore Senegal’s Coastal Basin in 1960.
+Minor oil production began from the Diam Niado field in the onshore Coastal Basin in 1960.
 This was abandoned in 2000.
 Small amounts of oil may be developed here in the future.

 A large heavy oil field was identified offshore in 1967, overlapping into Guinea-Bissau.
-Although not currently commercial, some production may be realised in the 2020s.
+Although not currently commercial, some production may eventually be realised.

-Deeper waters offer potential.
+Deeper waters offer great potential.
 Drilling in 2014 and subsequently has identified substantial resources.
-Oil production is forecast for the 2020s.
+Gas and condensate production is due from BP’s Greater Tortue Ahmeyim field in 2025 which is being developed with Mauritania.

 Small volumes of gas were delivered from the Diam Niado onshore field whilst one further small accumulation began producing gas in 2002 for local use.
 Small amounts of additional onshore gas may eventually be developed.